 Journal of Family Issues, Vol. 9, No. 1, 85-107 (1988)

-status.
-This article addresses a case study to the question of gender stratification and
+A case study to the question of gender stratification and

-least maintains, and may even enhance, female status within the family.
-I compare this
+maintains female status within the family.

 The Role of Emigration and